screeps/docs/source/invaders.md

-title: NPC Invaders
+title: NPC 入侵者
 ---

 It seems that intensive mining and industrial development in once virgin regions shattered the environmental balance and enraged mysterious forces we know little about.

 ## Invader creeps

 Every room where energy is mined has an inner counter at approximately **100,000 units of mined energy** (plus some random variable).
 After this counter times out, a new game-controlled creep appears at one of the room exits with the goal of hunting your creeps.
 It will not touch your structures most of the time, but if a structure gets on its way, it will try to destroy it.
 This creep can use [`attack`](/api/#Creep.attack), [`rangedAttack`](/api/#Creep.rangedAttack), and [`dismantle`](/api/#Creep.dismantle).
 It is unable to move between rooms.

 ![](img/invader.png)